 Brand’s obsessive antipathy toward laptops couldn’t be more absurd if he roamed the world shooting every laptop he encounters, like some Spaghetti Western hero on a revenge quest.
 In a way, laptops are to Neil Breen as clocks were to Salvador Dali and become a theme in his future movies.
 But his use of canned tuna as a metaphor ended with this debut feature.

-Anyway, Aaron’s dead but computerized wife is somehow powerful enough to subject him to a repeating time-loop: he keeps waking up next to his car in the Nevada desert and relives some of his past missions, ultimately motivating him to want to destroy Las Vegas in its entirety … or to SAVE Las Vegas. (?)
+Anyway, Aaron’s dead but computerized wife is somehow powerful enough to subject him to a repeating time-loop (or something) : he keeps waking up next to his car in the Nevada desert and relives some of his past missions, ultimately motivating him to want to destroy Las Vegas in its entirety … or to SAVE Las Vegas. (?)

 There’s also lots of anthrax and a crazy old man who gives our hero a rock that cures cancer.
 No, I’m not kidding.
 It may sound impossible but there’s a good chance you’ll understand Breen’s films LESS with each subsequent viewing.
 Now THAT’S a Master of Badfilm!